 A FINE BALANCE – MADE POSSIBLE WITH DATA

 Blended work, in which staff use a combination of spaces (at home, on campus and in other locations) is about to become mainstream.
-This won’t only affect academics, who have been able to work flexibly for some time, but also professional staff who have traditionally had limited opportunities to work from home.
+This won’t only affect academics, who have been able to work flexibly for some time, but also professional staff who have traditionally had limited opportunities to demonstrate their effectiveness when working from home.

 This blend won’t suit all people, nor all types of work.
 Choice is the key, but also the challenge.
 Balancing individual preferences with team performance and maintaining a vibrant campus will be a difficult task.
 And that’s where staff engagement and data can help.
 As many as 86 per cent of the institutions we engaged with in the UK have already surveyed staff about their workplace preferences or strategies.